linux-credentials/credentialsd/doc/api.md

 ### Request

-The UI client should subscribe to the `StateChanged` and call `InitiateEventStream()` before calling this method.
+The UI client should subscribe to the `StateChanged` and call `Subscribe()` before calling this method.

 ### Response